ishkawa/test_fork/README.txt

 This is fork test with branch

-this sentence is for new project.
+this sentence is for new project!!!

 hello world.